ciubotaru/bitfield/README.md

 bfor() performs bitwise inclusive OR over a pair of bitfields.

+bfpopcount() counts the set bits in a bitfield.

 bfprint() prints a bitfield as a series of ones and zeroes.

 bfresize() resizes an existing bitfield.